DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 In this setup Caddy is used mostly as
-[a TLS termination proxy](https://www.youtube.com/watch?v=H0bkLsUe3no).<br> Https encrypted tunel ends with it, so that the traffic can be analyzed and dealt with based on the settings in `Caddyfile`.
+[a TLS termination proxy](https://www.youtube.com/watch?v=H0bkLsUe3no).<br> Https encrypted tunel ends with it, so that the traffic can be analyzed and send to correct webserver based on the settings in `Caddyfile`.

 Caddy with its build-in https and and simple config approach allows even most trivial configs to just work: